venca-x/web-project/readme.md

 Requirements
 ------------

-- Web Project for Nette 3.0 requires PHP 7.1
+- Web Project for Nette 3.0 requires at least PHP 8.0

 Installation